dk14/wolfram-mega/docs/matching.md

 Offers and Reports are allowed to have duplicates, since PoW can be upgraded.

 The rule for evolving offer state collaboratively is to always pick the offer with highest PoW difficulty in a most progressed state (longest chain of back-references).

+## Privacy

+`Offer` has `encryptedDetails` field for custom privacy oriented matching engines.
+Sharing tx data is optional as well - anything can be in there.

+The key idea is obfuscation - with a bit of PoW, offer pools can be filled with random offers, relating to random oracles and capabilities.

+> Offers meant to have high random eviction rate - their PoW should be cheap, since it is only for spam protection.

+Actual aquisition of data is happening outside of `Mega` - oracle `Commitment`s are not shared publicly unless trader decides to report malleable oracle.

+> Matching offers on Mega is non-essential feature of the protocol.
+Traders can always bypass Mega p2p and communicate offers outside of mempools.
+Although, Mega could be safer and more private than "private societies" in messengers which are easy to not just infiltrate, but also manipulate, due to illusion of privacy and anonymity, coming from creators of such messengers.

+> Mega recommends ad-hoc random "hook up" counterparties.
+I don't manage p2p network, I don't even give you seedlist or mainnet code for btc-contracts, I am lazy to do that.
+Offers you find in mempools in disparaged chunks of the net are from random irrelevant entities.
+Only predictions ("bets") they make are relevant.
+Reality is in exchange.

 ## Bypassing PoW-evictions